 - Stands for Graduate Management Admission Test.
 GMAT is acceptable in all references.

-- A trademark for a Web search engine.
-Google, Googling and Googled are used informally as a verb for searching for information on the Internet.
+- A trademark for a web search engine.
+Google, Googling and Googled are used informally as verbs for searching for information on the internet.

 - Lowercase; do not abbreviate: the Egyptian government.
 Capitalize governmental bodies that are part of a proper name: the Ministry of Interior.

 - Click here for a complete list of Egyptian governorates and their correct spelling.

 - Acceptable in all references for grade point average.